-This tutorial explains how to build a firmware image for a supported Mbed OS device that you can update using the Device Management Update client (if the device is connected to Device Management), and how to flash this image to your device.
+This tutorial explains how to build a full firmware image for a supported Mbed OS device that you can update using the Device Management Update client (if the device is connected to Device Management), and how to flash this image to your device.

 There are other tutorials for:

 You need to build the application into an image that can be installed on the device.
 This firmware image includes the:

 Compile the example application for K64F (or change the target accordingly):

 - The full image, which combines the application with the bootloader and metadata, and is used for the initial programming of the device:

 - The update image, which contains only the application and is used for updating the device:

 Note: You only need to install the image on the device if it does not currently have your application and Update client installed.
 If you previously installed your application and Update client on the device and connected it to Device Management, you can update the firmware using a manifest file and an update campaign.

 Modify the command to reference your device and preferred tool chain.
 Read more about the firmware image.